-Many websites and social media sites have leaked literally millions of private information such as usernames and passwords.
+Many websites have leaked passwords.
 Attackers can download databases of usernames and passwords and use them to "hack" your accounts.
 This is why you shouldn't reuse passwords for important websites, because a leak by one site can give attackers everything they need to sign into other accounts.